DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/use-report-elements/use-cross-tabs/cross-tab-appearance.md

 ---
-title: Customize Appearance
+title: Cross Tab Appearance
 author: Sergey Andreev
 ---
+# Cross Tab Appearance

-# Customize Appearance
+## Customize Appearance

 After you drop the Cross Tab from the Toolbox onto a report or finish the Cross-Tab Report Wizard, 4 predefined [report styles](../../customize-appearance/report-visual-styles.md) are created and assigned to the Cross Tab's **Styles**.